ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 3. Behavioral Analysis:

 Monitors and analyzes the behavior of network traffic over time, establishing baselines for normal behavior and detecting unusual patterns.

+This is helpful to identify possible threats within a network such as cyber attacks.
+Ex: Whenever a DoS(Denial of Service) or DDoS(Distributed Denial of Service) attack happens, it can cause an unusual behaviour such as abnormally high amount of DNS requests(DNS floods), so suspicios traffic originating from a single IP or a subnet and sudden increment in bandwidths.

 4. Content Filtering: